How To Manage Your Local Places Listings

-- Don’t allow employees to use their personal email address to claim them.
-As with #1, what happens with the employee moves on?
-I recommend creating a generic email address that manages company-wide listings, maybe carry this over into your social media pages.
+- Don’t allow employees to use their personal email address.
+It’s important not to let a single employee with their personal email or even a company email claim these.
+As with #2, what happens with the employee moves on?
+I recommend creating a generic email address like ‘[email protected]’ or a Gmail account that manages company-wide listings.
+I would then carry this over into your social media pages.

 - Make sure your listings all have the same information.
 Is the website and the phone number correct?
 Is the company name consistent?
 Service-area correct?